YOUR RATES EXPLAINED

 For information on how to lodge an objection, please visit Landgate’s website or call Landgate Customer Service on +61 (08) 9273 7373.

-Please note Section 6.81 of the Local Government Act 1995 states that rate assessments are required to be paid, irrespective of whether an objection or appeal has been lodged.
+Please note section 6.81 of the Local Government Act 1995 states that rate assessments are required to be paid, irrespective of whether an objection or appeal has been lodged.
 In the event of a successful objection or appeal, the rates will be adjusted, and you will be advised accordingly.
 Credit balances may be refunded on request.

 Exemptions

-As per Section 6.26 of the Local Government Act 1995, some organisations may be eligible to apply for a rates exemption.
+As per section 6.26 of the Local Government Act 1995, some organisations may be eligible to apply for a rates exemption.
 Such as:

 • Charitable organisations